 Secondly, the use of foreign equipment on ships and ships that are part of the Navy of other countries forces these countries to sacrifice their national interests in one way or another, because it forces them to follow the policy of the producing country, otherwise ships and ships can lose the opportunity to go to sea.

-Thirdly, in case of deterioration or rupture of relations between former partners, as a rule, deliveries of necessary components, spare parts, etc., as a rule, cease, and ships and vessels with imported "stuffing" practically become useless.
-History knows many such examples.
-So, after the deterioration of relations between Indonesia and the USSR, the cruiser "Irian" (former Soviet cruiser "Ordzhonikidze"), being part of the Indonesian naval forces, due to the cessation of supplies from the Soviet Union of naval fuel oil, fuel and lubricants, components, parts, spare parts and equipment etc. around the years, 10 did not have the opportunity to go to sea, rusted at the wall of the naval base of Surabaya, performing the function of a floating prison, and was subsequently scrapped.
-A similar situation occurred in the middle of the 1970-ies with the ships of the Ethiopian Navy, produced in the United States, Britain and Italy.
+Thirdly, in the event of a deterioration or breakdown in relations between former partners, as a rule, the supply of necessary components, spare parts, etc., as a rule, ceases, and ships and vessels with imported “stuffing” become practically useless.
+History knows a lot of such examples.
+So, after the deterioration of relations between Indonesia and the USSR, the cruiser "Irian" (former Soviet cruiser "Ordzhonikidze"), being part of the Indonesian naval forces, due to the cessation of supplies from the Soviet Union naval fuel oil, fuels and lubricants, components, parts, spare parts, etc. for about 10 years he was unable to go to sea, rusted against the wall of the naval base of Surabaya, acting as a floating prison, and was subsequently scrapped.
+A similar situation developed in the mid-1970s with Ethiopian naval ships manufactured in the USA, Great Britain and Italy.

 Fourth, it is well known that the technical characteristics of export products, including ships, ships and elements of their power installations, are somewhat different (sometimes not for the better) from similar indicators of products intended for internal use in a manufacturing country.